About Chu

 ”

-Chu is an anthropologist in training and a first-gen Burmese diasporic writer currently based in the traditional, ancestral, and historical meeting point of the Apache, Comanche, Sioux, Cherokee, Iroquois peoples, or the Texas Panhandle region.
+Chu (she/they) is an (un)thropologist and a first-gen Burmese diasporic writer-translator currently based in the traditional, ancestral, and historical land of Ho-Chunk and Menominee peoples, or now known as Wisconsin.

 As an (auto)ethnographer, Chu enjoys reflexively pondering upon her own encounters in life in juxtaposition to a broader cultural and social infrastructure(s).
-As she pays attention to the actual things people say, she is also intrigued by many unspoken cues in people's gestures and manners.
-If the world is, as they say in Burmese, bawa zatkhone (theater-stage of life), all human beings would be storytellers in their own ways and Chu's job as an anthropologist is to ethically retell their (and her own) stories.
+As she pays attention to the actual things people say, they are also intrigued by many unspoken cues in people's gestures and manners.
+If the world is, as Burmese people would say, bawa zatkhone (theater-stage of life), all human beings would be storytellers in their own ways and Chu's job as an (un)thropologist is to ethically retell their (and her own) stories.

 Born and raised in Yangon, Myanmar and currently a migrant in the US, Chu is infatuated with the stories of diasporic kinship, belonging, and refusal towards their newly adapted ways of life.
-As a writer and an anthropologist, Chu is interested in engaging with the concepts of temporal positionalities, intense feelings, and shifting materialities in attempting to understand what it means to be a human.
+As a writer and an (un)thropologist, both her scholarly and non-scholarly works engage with the concepts of temporal positionalities, intense feelings, and shifting materialities in attempting to understand what it means to be a human.

-As a feminist decolonial scholar, Chu believes that the personal is the political and therefore aspires to use analytic autoethnography as a critical reflexive tool of ethnographic refusal against the anthropological gaze.
-When she is not challenging her own privileged background as an ethno-religious majority Bama-Buddhist woman, she writes against whiteness and neocoloniality in higher education.
+As a feminist decolonial scholar, Chu believes that the personal is truly the political.
+To invert the masculinist and ableist demands of producing knowledge in anthropology and in academia, they primarily use analytic autoethnography and patchwork ethnography in her works.
+When she is not challenging her own privileged background within the context of Myanmar as an ethno-religious majority Bama-Buddhist woman now situated in the US empire, she writes against whiteness and neocoloniality in higher education.

-Fun Fact about Chu: in her native language Burmese, her first name Chu has three meanings: coin money, floral arabesque (like the ones in the photo above), or stylized lion with a flowing mane.
-She picks the last meaning because lion with a flowing mane symbolizes, to her, strength, independence, and fierceness, all three qualities she aspires to emulate!
+Fun Fact about Chu: in her mother('s) language Burmese, their first name Chu has three meanings: coin money, floral arabesque (like the ones in the photo above), or stylized lion with a flowing mane.
+She picks the last meaning because lion with a flowing mane symbolizes, to her, strength, independence, and fierceness, all three qualities they aspire to emulate!

 Non-profit Organization